flythereddflagg/flythereddflagg.github.io/python_book/docs/30-Packages-and-Project-Structure.md

 ### The `emails` package

 You have just created project called `emails` that contains two packages called `emails` and `tests`.
 Both of these packages contain an `__init__.py` file.
-This file tells python to treat the folder that contains it as its own module.
+This file tells python to treat the file's containing folder as a Python module.
 Therefore, any code in `./emails/emails/__init__.py` may be imported from emails as: `from emails import a_thing` where `a_thing` is any class, function or variable defined inside of the `__init__.py` script.
 Other Python scripts may be placed in the folder as well (regardless of the presence of an `__init__.py` script) and classes functions or variables may be imported as: `from emails.module import a_thing` where `module` corresponds to `module.py` inside the folder.
 The `emails` folder is where we want to put all of our Python source code for the project.
 The `tests` package is where we can write automated tests for our `emails` package.
 We will work mainly with these two folders for this section.

 The other two folders are `bin` and `docs` and contain binary or executable files we wish to include with our code and documentation about our code respectively.
 The structure we have just made is not the only or "correct" way to structure a project but it is a convenient way to start a project.
-For our purposes it is a good idea not to have an empty folder so we have put a `placeholder.txt` file in each empty folder.
+For our purposes, it is a good idea not to have an empty folder so we have put a `placeholder.txt` file in each empty folder.

 ### Make a project